Where Does Procurement Belong in the Organizational Hierarchy?

 Reporting to the CFO

 When procurement is aligned with finance, the overriding focus will be on driving savings for the organization.
-This might make sense for procurement teams that are managing a huge spend, for example, because it enables comprehensive spend management strategies to be established, driving procurement efficiency and compliance across the organization.
+For procurement teams managing a large amount of spend spend, this enables comprehensive spend management strategies to be established.
+It also allows for increased efficiency and compliance across the organization.

 However, reporting to the CFO might constrain procurement when it comes to adding value in other areas.
-A focus on short-term saving can distance the profession from the organization’s long-term business goals.
+A focus on short-term saving can distance the profession from the company’s long-term business goals.

 Reporting to the COO

 Chief Operations Officers are laser-focused on business continuity and efficiency.
-This means that if it comes down to a decision between the lowest cost and a stronger supply chain, they will choose the latter.
+If it comes down to a decision between the lowest cost and a stronger supply chain, they will choose the latter.

 A COO will ask procurement: